AnirudhG07/PSMC-human-population/README.md

 ### Human Genome Data

-To download the real human genome data(each BAM file is minimum 15-16GB's), you can use the following command:
+To download the real human genome data(each BAM file is around 15-16GB's), you can use the following command:

 ```bash
 mkdir -p datasets/